Causes of osteoporosis should be the concern of every young woman.

-Secondly, considering lifestyle, it's now been adequately proved that both alcoholism (more than two (women) and three (men) drinks a day, every day) and smoking are serious causes of osteoporosis that will turn normal osteopenia into pathological OP.
+Secondly, considering more about lifestyle, it's now been adequately proved that both alcoholism (more than two (women) and three (men) drinks a day, every day) and smoking are serious causes of osteoporosis that will turn normal osteopenia into pathological OP.

 Like all diseases these factors are additive.
 Smoking means less oxygen for the tissues, so most smokers are unable to walk as far.
 They tire quickly and consequently don't like walking.
-If it's combined with alcohol abuse and oft associated poor diet, then you are programmed for misery.
+If it's combined with alcohol abuse and an oft associated poor diet, then you are programmed for misery.

 After menopause there is a drop in circulating estrogen, the major cause of osteopenia.
 However this should not be considered pathological.
 It's quite normal, and happens to every woman, and some men.
 And by no means does every woman fracture a hip.